-When you’ve got fresh tracks about to drop, make sure your fans know it by Tweeting the release date or cover art.
+When you’ve got fresh tracks about to drop, make sure your fans know it by Tweeting the release date, cover art, or video.

 If you’ve done a good job promoting your new singles, you can build on that momentum by revealing the name of the upcoming album where fans can find them.
 Be sure to include relevant hashtags with every Tweet and encourage fans to Retweet.